Pratch-yani/GA_DSI_16-Projects/Project1234/project_1/README.md

 ## Conclusions:

 From the EDA, Visualizations, and outside research, **there are 3 states of interest** for College Board to increase SAT participations.
-These are states that ranked lowest in SAT participation rates, while they are not mandatory states for ACT (100% participation).
+These are states that ranked lowest in SAT participation rates (red bars on the top), while they are not mandatory states for ACT (blue bars not = 100% participation).

 - Iowa
 - Kansas